gbnegrini/bioinformatics-design-patterns/content/patterns/mirna-target-database/data-filter.md

 ## Context

-The [**Data Presentation**]({{< relref "patterns/mirna-target-database/data-presentation" >}}) of the most relevant results depends on the definition of search criteria.
+A query in a miRNA database can result in an excessive number of results.
+The visualization of the most relevant results depends on the definition of search criteria.

 ## Solution

 Use single and multiple selection menus to compose a filtering strategy.
 Some filtering criteria can be applied as single or multiple selection boxes in [**Flexible Data Input**]({{< relref "patterns/mirna-target-database/flexible-data-input" >}}), such as the choice of species and miRNA/family of miRNA.
-The [**Flexible Data Input**]({{< relref "patterns/mirna-target-database/flexible-data-input" >}}) also acts in [**Data Presentation**]({{< relref "patterns/mirna-target-database/data-presentation" >}}).
+The **Data Filter** also acts in [**Data Presentation**]({{< relref "patterns/mirna-target-database/data-presentation" >}}).
 To facilitate exploration of the results, implement a text box to search for specific miRNA/target in a large list.
 For databases that aggregate results from multiple algorithms or validation methods, implement multiple selection boxes to allow filtering of results.

 ## Rationale